For more information, please click here to visit the discussion on the SuSanA Forum.

 Hosted by Cheryl Hicks from the Toilet Board Coalition, a business platform enabling private sector engagement and connecting different stakeholders to accelerate sanitation for all.

 Hosted by Sandhya Tenneti from Samhita Social Ventures that collaborates with companies to develop impactful CSR initiatives.

 You can view the full discussion and all topics here

-A synthesis document for the discussion will be available in our library shortly.
+A synthesis document for the discussion is available in our library here.